USING IRONWORD

 Dim boldText As New TextRun("Bold example sentence.", boldStyle)

-' Add the text
+' Add the styled text to the paragraph

 newParagraph.AddTextRun(introText)